-Kindred Credit Union’s purpose is Cooperative banking that connects values and faith with finances, inspiring peaceful, just, and prosperous communities.
+Kindred Credit Union’s purpose is cooperative banking that connects values and faith with finances, inspiring peaceful, just, and prosperous communities.

-Brent Zorgdrager, Chief Executive Officer
+Ian Thomas, Chief Executive Officer

-Leroy Shantz, Board Chair
+Susan Taves, Board Chair

-Market Focus, Products and Services
+Market Focus, Products, and Services

-Kindred has been recognized as Living Wage Champion ensuring that all full-time and part-time employees, including student positions, are paid at least a living wage.
+Kindred has been recognized as a Living Wage Champion ensuring that all full-time and part-time employees, including student positions, are paid at least a living wage.

 In 2016, Kindred became the first financial institution in Canada to validate all of its Guaranteed Investment Certificates (GICs) as socially responsible investments.
 Prior to the announcement, this approach to investing had only been associated with mutual funds and market investments.
 Kindred maintains a unique program, Member Assistance Services, that directly connects member-to-member investments and loans through partnership plans and financial relief in times of crisis.